Abstract

 References

 - Estimating the effectiveness of emergency contraceptive pills.Contraception.
-2003 Apr; 67: 259-265
+2003; 67: 259-265

 - Low dose mifepristone and two regimens of levonorgestrel for emergency contraception: a WHO multicentre randomised trial.Lancet.
-2002 Dec 7; 360: 1803-1810
+2002; 360: 1803-1810

-- Emergency contraception review: Evidence-based recommendations for clinicians.Clin Obstet Gynecol.
-2014 Dec; 57: 741-750
+- Emergency contraception review: evidence-based recommendations for clinicians.Clin Obstet Gynecol.
+2014; 57: 741-750

 - Unprotected intercourse in the 2 weeks prior to requesting emergency intrauterine contraception.Am J Obstet Gynecol.
-2016 Nov; 215 (592.e1-592.e5)
+2016; 215: 592.e1-592.e5

-- ACOG Committee Opinion No. 777: Sexual Assault.ObstetGynecol.
+- ACOG Committee Opinion No. 777: sexual assault.ObstetGynecol.
 2019; 133: e296-e302

 - The prevalence of sexual assault against people who identify as gay, lesbian, or bisexual in the United States: a systematic review.Trauma Violence Abuse.
-2011; 12 (Apr): 55-66
+2011; 12: 55-66

 - Effect on pregnancy rates of the delay in the administration of levonorgestrel for emergency contraception: a combined analysis of four WHO trials.Contraception.
-2011 Jul; 84: 35-39
+2011; 84: 35-39

 International Consortium for Emergency Contraception.
-EC pill types and countries of availability, by brand, https://toolkits.knowledgesuccess.org/toolkits/emergency-contraception/emergency-contraceptive-pills-registration-status-country; 2022 [accessed 29 December 2022].
+EC pill types and countries of availability, by brand, https://toolkits.knowledgesuccess.org/toolkits/emergency-contraception/emergency-contraceptive-pills-registration-status-country; 2022 [accessed December 29, 2022].

 - Safety data for levonorgestrel, ulipristal acetate and Yuzpe regimens for emergency contraception.Contraception.
-2016 Feb 1; 93: 93-112
+2016; 93: 93-112

 - Effectiveness of levonorgestrel emergency contraception given before or after ovulation - a pilot study.Contraception.
-2007 Feb; 75: 112-118
+2007; 75: 112-118

 - Contraceptive efficacy of emergency contraception with levonorgestrel given before or after ovulation.Contraception.
-2011 Nov; 84: 486-492
+2011; 84: 486-492

 - Immediate pre-ovulatory administration of 30 mg ulipristal acetate significantly delays follicular rupture.Hum Reprod.
 2010; 25: 2256-2263

 - Efficacy of ulipristal acetate for emergency contraception and its effect on the subsequent bleeding pattern when administered before or after ovulation.Hum Reprod.
-2016 Jun 15; 31: 1200-1207
+2016; 31: 1200-1207

-Duramed Pharmaceuticals Inc. Plan B One-Step (levonorgestrel) tablet, 1.5 mg, for oral use [package insert], https://www.accessdata.fda.gov/drugsatfda_docs/label/2009/021998lbl.pdf; 2009 [accessed 29 December 2022].
+Duramed pharmaceuticals Inc. Plan B one-step (levonorgestrel) tablet, 1.5 mg, for oral use [package insert], https://www.accessdata.fda.gov/drugsatfda_docs/label/2009/021998lbl.pdf; 2009 [accessed December 29, 2022].

-Watson Pharma Inc. Ella (ulipristal acetate) tablet [package insert], https://www.accessdata.fda.gov/drugsatfda_docs/label/2010/022474s000lbl.pdf; 2010 [accessed 29 December 2022].
+Watson Pharma Inc. Ella (ulipristal acetate) tablet [package insert], https://www.accessdata.fda.gov/drugsatfda_docs/label/2010/022474s000lbl.pdf; 2010 [accessed December 29, 2022].

 - Does ulipristal acetate emergency contraception (ella®) interfere with implantation?.Contraception.
-2019 Nov 1; 100: 386-390
+2019; 100: 386-390

 - Benchmark pregnancy rates and the assessment of post-coital contraceptives: an update.Contraception.
-2015 Apr; 91: 344-349
+2015; 91: 344-349

 - Progesterone Receptor Modulator for Emergency Contraception: a randomized controlled trial.Obstet Gynecol.
-2006 Nov; 108: 1089-1097
+2006; 108: 1089-1097

-- Ulipristal acetate taken 48-120 hours after intercourse for emergency contraception.ObstetGynecol.
-2010 Feb; 115: 257-263
+- Ulipristal acetate taken 48-120 h after intercourse for emergency contraception.ObstetGynecol.
+2010; 115: 257-263

 - Ulipristal acetate versus levonorgestrel for emergency contraception: a randomised non-inferiority trial and meta-analysis.Lancet.
-2010 Feb 13; 375: 555-562
+2010; 375: 555-562

 - A randomized trial of mifepristone (10 mg) and levonorgestrel for emergency contraception.Obstet Gynecol.
-2004 Dec; 104: 1307-1313
+2004; 104: 1307-1313

 - Nigerian Network for Reproductive Health Research and Training.
 A randomized, double-blind, noninferiority study to compare two regimens of levonorgestrel for emergency contraception in Nigeria.Contraception.
-2010 Oct; 82: 373-378
+2010; 82: 373-378

 - Emergency contraception - mechanisms of action.Contraception.
-2013 Mar; 87: 300-308
+2013; 87: 300-308

 - Levonorgestrel vs. Copper Intrauterine Devices for Emergency Contraception.N Engl J Med.
-2021 Jan 28; 384: 335-344
+2021; 384: 335-344

 - Copper-T intrauterine device and levonorgestrel intrauterine system: biological bases of their mechanism of action.Contraception.
-2007 Jun; 75: S16-S30
+2007; 75: S16-S30

 - Post-coital intrauterine device insertion - a further evaluation.Contraception.
-1980 Dec; 22: 653-658
+1980; 22: 653-658

 - Post-coital contraception with danazol, compared with an ethinyloestradiol-norgestrel combination or insertion of an intra-uterine device.J Obstet Gynaecol.
 1983; 3: S64-S68